 There are basic syntax rules used by the search engine.
 These syntax rules apply whether you are (a) entering words or phrases in the main search box under "Easy Search" on the main page or in the field boxes under the "Structured Search" option or (b) combining words or phrases with specific Field Codes in the "Expert Search" option.

-tennis OR racquet An example of combining search words.
+An example of combining search words.
 This retrieves all documents that contain either the term "tennis" or the term "racquet" in the appropriate field.
-See Boolean Expression

-racquet?
 Single Character Wildcard: ?.
 This retrieves those documents that contain the words "racquet" or "racquets".
 The "?" tells the search engine to find all words that start with "racquet" and have any single character at the end.
-See Wildcard Characters

-test* Multiple Character Wildcard: *.
+Multiple Character Wildcard: *.
 This retrieves those documents that contain the letters "test" and any other letter or letters at the end- e.g. test, tests, testing.
-See Wildcard Characters

 You can combine search terms using Boolean Expression, -i.e., logical operators.
 The allowable operators are "AND", "OR", "NOT".